ERC-TibSchol/pdf-to-jpg/README.md

 # PDF to JPG Converter

 A script that converts a PDF file into a series of JPG images.
-It utilises `pdf2image` library to perform the conversion and `PyPDF2` library to split PDFs into smaller chunks if needed.
+It utilises `pdf2image` library to perform the conversion and `PyPDF2` library for splitting PDFs for processing.

 The script was created for the ERC project *The Dawn of Tibetan Buddhist Scholasticism (11th-13th c.)
 (TibSchol)*.
 Cf. [https://www.oeaw.ac.at/projects/tibschol](https://www.oeaw.ac.at/projects/tibschol) for more information.